dan-mihai-filipescu/eliLaBr/README.md

   - **`histos.mac`** - this file is recommended to be loaded in **`commands`** macrofile in the normal case when the gamma beam is collimated and sent on target (we can monitor the beam spot on target for example);
   - **`histor_monitor.mac`** - this file is recommended to be loaded in **`commands`** macrofile when we are interested to monitor the gamma-beam properties prior to collimation.

+  In the root directory of the project, the user can find some example ROOT macros (read2.cc, read2_sum.cc, read_BeamSpot.cc, read_BeamSpot_sum.cc, etc.), that can be further extended and adapted in order to read and analyse the 1D & 2D histograms incremended during single- OR multiple-core simulations.

   ## 4 - THE PRIMARY GENERATOR

   The properties of the source of the primary particles that initiate each simulation event can be specified in the file **`incident_energy.in`**.
 This file should always be present in the folder from where **eliLaBr** code was launched.
 Inside this file, the user will find the explanation of each parameter that can be set.